faceless2/json/README.md

 Version 5 adds the `com.bfo.box` package, which contains a general purpose parser for the _ISO Base Media Format_, or _BMFF_.
-This is a standard box model used in a number of file formats, including MP4, JP2.
-The parser is very general, and will not unrecognised boxes into memory so can be used to scan large files for metadata.
+This is a standard box model used in a number of file formats, including MP4, JP2 etc. The parser is very general, and will not unrecognised boxes into memory so can be used to scan large files for metadata (which is the primary reason we use it; most of the currently recognised boxes have metadata focus).

 ```java
 import com.bfo.box.*;